-Counseling Internship (Master’s Level SW or Bachelor’s in a related field) – Work in a team atmosphere serving families who have adopted or are fostering.
+Counseling Internship (Birmingham ONLY – Master’s Level SW, MFT, Counseling students, or Bachelor’s in a related field) – Work in a team atmosphere serving families who have adopted or are fostering.
 Lifeline’s counseling team specializes in serving those who have experienced trauma and disrupted attachment.
 Lifeline’s counselors are trained in a variety of modalities including Theraplay, EMDR, TF-CBT, CBT, and play therapy, are facilitators for Prepare/Enrich, and are skilled in treating other adoption and foster care related concerns including grief, anger, identity, birth family concerns, and more.
 A bi-monthly clinical staffing is also available and open to interns.

 Educational Services Internship – Interns will have the opportunity to develop a deeper understanding of the brain and how it impacts learning.
 As an intern, you will assist the Bridge team with implementing Bridge Plans, administrative duties, development, and preparing for our summer camp, Camp Empower.
 Our team is trained in cognitive fitness programs, primitive reflex integration and social-emotional tools and techniques.